Rotozaza.

 For the lightbulb, the switch, and the hand holding it to be the illumination, just as much if not more than what's being lit.
 To look for meaning in process.
 To allow meaning to fall into place, past the Image and through the cracks of determined, yet faulty (human) processes.

-The writer and director Ant Hampton formed Rotozaza in 1998 and joined with performer Silvia Mercuriali shortly afterwards to make the second show [DUE] in Milan, Italy, 1999.
+Writer and director Ant Hampton formed Rotozaza in 1998 and joined with performer Silvia Mercuriali shortly afterwards to make the second show [DUE] in Milan, Italy, 1999.
 They worked together in different ways - and in different countries / languages - on over 20 Rotozaza productions, from early site-specific work in Milan and Paris through to a deeply explored strategy of selecting performers, different every night, who agree to take instructions, live and unrehearsed.
 This in turn gave rise to the ongoing Autoteatro series.